2020 Notre Dame football schedule: Dates, times, opponents, results

-Notre Dame cruised in its first road game of the 2020 college football season, rolling 45-3 past Pittsburgh on Saturday, Oct.
-24. The Fighting Irish have leaned heavily on its rushing attack this year.
-But against the Panthers, quarterback Ian Book led the way with 312 passing yards and three touchdowns.
-Running backs C'Bo Flemister and Kyren Williams each added a score on the ground while the defense stymied Pittsburgh, holding the Panthers to 162 yards while forcing three turnovers.

-The Fighting are scheduled to remain on the road in Week 9, visiting Georgia Tech on Saturday, Oct.
+Notre Dame plays on the road for the second consecutive week, as the No. 4 Irish play at Georgia Tech on Saturday, Oct.
 31.

 A year ago, Notre Dame went 5-0 against the conference it'll call home this season.
 If they can replicate that success on a larger scale, the Fighting Irish could return to the College Football Playoff for a second time in three years.